explosion/spaCy/website/docs/usage/training.md

 annotating_components = ["sentencizer", "ner"]
 ```

+Similarly, a pretrained `tok2vec` layer can be frozen and specified in the list
+of `annotating_components` to ensure that a downstream component can use the
+embedding layer without updating it.

 <Infobox variant="warning" title="Training speed with annotating components" id="annotating-components-speed">

 Be aware that non-frozen annotating components with statistical models will